enzonotario/vitepress-openapi/docs/composables/useTheme.md

                 codeSelector: 'tabs', // tabs or select
                 // Set the maximum number of tabs, after which a Select will be shown.
                 codeMaxTabs: 5,
+                body: {
+                    // Set the default view.
+                    defaultView: 'schema', // schema or contentType
+                },
             },
             playground: {
                 jsonEditor: {